Singapore had the coronavirus under control. Now it's locking down the country

 Human Rights Watch said the quarantine at the dorms created a "tinderbox" for infection and urged the government to test all workers and move those that were sick to health care facilities.

-Since then, more than 5,000 workers have been moved out to safer locations, and more will be relocated in the coming days, said Lawrence Wong, a cabinet minister and co-head of the government's virus-fighting task force, at a press conference on Thursday.
-Prime Minister Lee also said a task force made up of government, military and police personnel has been established to aid the dorm operators and the housed workers.
+Since then, more than 5,000 workers have been moved out to safer locations, and more will be relocated in the coming days, Lawrence Wong, a cabinet minister and co-head of the government's virus-fighting task force, said at a press conference last Thursday.
+Lee also said a task force made up of government, military and police personnel has been established to aid the dorm operators and the housed workers.

 "We are sparing no effort to contain the spread of the virus in the foreign worker dormitories," said Wong.